nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:** `deletet` and `addt` allows you to modify the transaction list at will.
+**Tip:** `deletet` and `addt` allow you to modify the transaction list at will.
 Future versions will support a command to directly edit an existing transaction.
 </box>

 Examples: